remicres/otbtf/doc/docker_build.md

 docker container ls
 ```

 Then you can user `docker commit` to save this container as a new image.
+You could also use these commands in another Dockerfile to build `FROM` an OTBTF image.